h-lima/sabinaHSBM/docs/Supporting_Information_S3_sabinaHSBM.md

   RStudio Server is already installed in the image.

+  A default user was created with username `test` and password `sabinahsbm`.
+But we recommend you to set your own.
-  Create a user and password (This step is only needed the first time) (replace `yourname` and `yourpassword` with your credentials):
+  Create a user and password (This step is only needed the first time) (replace `yourname` with your desired username):

      ```bash
      useradd -m yourname
-     echo "yourname:yourpassword" | chpasswd
+     passwd yourname # you will be prompted to set a password
      ```
   Then launch RStudio Server:
      ```bash